 Hi [client’s name],

-I just wanted to quickly remind you that the invoice attached below is now due two weeks ago.
+I wanted to quickly remind you that the invoice attached below is now overdue by two weeks.
 I have yet to receive payment.
 Could you please update me on the status?
-I would also appreciate an approximate date of arrival for the payments.
+I would also appreciate an approximate date for the payment.

 My payment information: [insert your bank details here].